Daniel J. Frey

 Why work for a better world?

-What stands in the way of us having nice things are people not like you and me.
+What stands in the way of us having nice things is people who don't like you and me.

 A type of nihilism created Fascism, which rose against communities of workers who wanted an equal footing with the ownership class.

-Fascists, the attack dogs who tore into the throats of organized labor at the command of the institution of capitalism.
+Fascists, the attack dogs who tore into the throats of organized labor at the 'dog whistle' of the institution of capitalism.

-The fascists lost that round yet again, but they were not down long for the count.
+The fascists lost that bout yet again, but they were not down for the count.

-Those that hate humanity but love themselves realized maybe they were too bold.
+Those who hate humanity but love themselves realized maybe they were too bold.

 They sank like a heavy anchor into the depths of society.

-There they whispered into the ears of those that would listen.
+There, they whispered into the ears of those who would listen.

 We can give you power.